biodati/studio_help/docs/sections/knowledge/importing_nanopubs.md

 Once you've made it to the import page you will:

-1. Choose a file from your computer to import
+1. Choose a file from your computer to import.

-2. A pop up will appear at the bottom to indicate that you've chosen a proper .json file
+2. A pop up will appear at the bottom to indicate that you've chosen a proper .json file.

 3. Click Import.